sathyaincampus/software-engineering-agents/CODE_DEBUGGING_SYSTEM.md

 # Code Debugging & Review System

 ## Overview
-This document describes the comprehensive debugging and code review system that has been integrated into the ZeroToOne AI platform.
+This document describes the comprehensive debugging and code review system that has been integrated into the SparkToShip AI platform.

 ## New Features